"Hey, Marina! Got any plans for the holidays?"

 "I'm taking her to see the Squid Sisters in the Plaza this weekend, she found their music recently but she fell in love with it I guess.
 Hardly two weeks and she's already building them a damn shrine in her living room."

 "Hmm.
 I mean, she'll probably love that," Nora tapped her finger on the tray she was holding.
-"But I see what you mean, it's not really a GIFT in the sense that anyone can walk up to a splatfest."
+"But I see what you mean, it's not really a GIFT cuz like, anyone can walk up to a splatfest."

 "I dunno, maybe a pair of headphones or something?
 You mentioned she likes their music, maybe that'd do some good?"